CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Core Vocab/ō-Paths.md

 This relation is order 2+, generally representing comparisons and journeys.

-@@Loop for journeys, hourglass for comparison
+@@Loop for journeys, hourglass for comparison, multiple zigzags for multiple dimensions

 Journeys (written with a loop) has no syllable-final consonant (except in suffixes, in which case use an `h`), comparison (written with an hourglass) `x`, units (written with a dash above either an hourglass or loop and without any "destination" points) are a final `f`